On the wave turbulence theory for a stochastic KdV type equation: Non-singular, pairing graph estimates

-We will now integrated the free edge of $v_{l_1}$, using the strategy described below instead of using again Lemma \ref{lemma:degree1vertex}.
+We will now integrated the free edge of $v_{l_1}$, using the strategy described below instead of using again Lemma \cite{lemma:degree1vertex}.
 This strategy will lead to the gain of an extra factor of $\lambda^{c}$ for some $c>0$, guaranteeing the convergence of the whole graph to zero.
-After this, we can use the standard method of Proposition \ref{lemma:BasicGEstimate1} to integrate all degree-one vertices above $v_{l_1}$.
+After this, we can use the standard method of Proposition \ref{lemma:BasicGEstimate1} to integrate all degree-one vertices above $v_{l_1}$, by Lemma \cite{lemma:degree1vertex} and get a bound with an extra factor of $\langle \ln|\lambda| \rangle^{2+c\eth}$ each time.

 To integrate the free edge of $v_{l_1}$, we isolate only the time slices from $l_2$ to $l_1-1$ that appear in the sum $\vartheta_{l_1}^{cy}$ and set